atom/welcome/lib/welcome.md

 # Welcome to the Atom!

-1. To help us improve the editor, Atom sends anonymous usage information.
-See [atom/metrics](https://github.com/atom/metrics) for details on how to disable the metrics package and what information is tracked.
+1. To help us improve Atom, we anonymously track usage metrics.
+See the [atom/metrics](https://github.com/atom/metrics) package for details on what information is tracked and for instructions on how to disable it.

 2. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!